HomeHEALTH & NUTRITIONCan Dogs Eat Apples...

 Free Subscribtion

-Yes, dogs can safely eat apples in moderation.
-Apples are a healthy, low-calorie snack rich in fiber and vitamin C. Always remove the seeds and core, as they can be harmful.
-Serve sliced and fresh for a safe, crunchy treat your dog will love.
+Dogs can safely eat apples as a crunchy, low-calorie snack rich in fiber and vitamin C. Always remove the seeds and core, as they contain cyanide, and serve apples in small slices for a healthy and safe treat.

 DoggyZine.com